makinacorpus/makina-states/doc/ref/formulaes/cloud/usage.rst

 hooks (firewall, loadbalancer, driver images sync, etc.).

-Spawning and running vm postconfiguration
+Spawning and running vm post-configuration
 ++++++++++++++++++++++++++++++++++++++++++
 Installing a vm on a specific compute node::